denfrost/AudioSpline/README.md

 #### Range:

 The sound is stopped If the distance between the Player and the Audio Component is greater than the Range.
 Otherwise the sound fades-in.
+Furthermore, the range is used to slow down the tick in order to optimise the performance.

 #### Update Interval:

 User-defined tick interval.

-It is a way to optimise the performance of the tool.
+#### Slow Interval:

+Tick interval when the player is not in range.
+This value should be greater than UpdateInterval.

 #### Debug: